EinarLogiOskars/dvdrental-python/README.md

-# DVD rental app  ---  WIP
+# DVD rental app  ---  I made this project to get faniliar with python.
+It was purely for educational purposes.

 ### This is a docker app containing two services;